The word Journey is defined:

 Now, let’s take this moment in for just a minute.
 God sent Elijah to face the evil ruler of Israel (who wanted Elijah dead), and when Elijah called upon God, He sent fire down from heaven, completely evaporating that soaked altar, to completely shut down any doubt of the great I Am.

 No disrespect, but that was a mic drop moment.
+Can you imagine being Elijah and taking part in the glorious display of God’s power?

 (Ahab runs home and knows he’s going to get Jezebel fired up.)